Summary

 Generative AI’s energy requirements are massive.
 To reduce the energy footprint of AI, organizations can put practices into place that are not only better for the planet but also enable them to operate more efficiently and cost-effectively.

-Generative AI technology is still relatively new, but its impact on energy consumption is already out of control
+Generative AI technology is still relatively new, but its impact on energy consumption is already soaring.
+Per recent reports and studies:

 That’s a lot of energy usage for a technology that’s just getting started and only recently became a part of everyday life.
+Without question, AI is coming with a hefty carbon footprint – hence why world and technology leaders are now constantly weighing in on AI sustainability and responsibility, which, as it turns out, were actually prominent discussion points at this year’s World Economic Forum.

 Let’s look at the five best ways to reduce your AI energy footprint.